Pomegranate: benefits, dosage, contraindications

 Protective Effects of Standardized Pomegranate (Punica Granatum L.) Polyphenolic Extract in Ultraviolet-Irradiated Human Skin Fibroblasts

-Preliminary clinical research suggests that pomegranate extracts and juice enhance oxygenation during physical exercise (at a rate of 15 mg/kg) and can reduce muscle pain and slightly improve recovery.
+Preliminary clinical research suggests that pomegranate extracts and juices improve oxygenation during physical exercise (at a dose of 15 mg/kg), and may reduce muscle soreness and slightly improve recovery.

 Posologie